clxrityy/enotion/README.md

 # enotion <img src="logo.svg" alt="enotion" width="28px" />

+> [!NOTE]
+> BETA RELEASE - This project is currently in beta.
+APIs and features may change before the stable release.

 <img alt="enotion" src="./banner.png" width="350" />

 A turborepo containing a collection of React hooks and shared configurations for building dynamic, contextual, responsive, and interactive web applications.